FAQsFrequently Asked Questions

-(Never assume that pet products just couldn’t be sold if they are that dangerous.
+(Never assume that pet products just couldn’t be sold if they were that dangerous.
 These products, including pet foods, shampoos, vaccinations, drugs and treatments, are just now coming under the microscope of public concern.)

 To fight fleas more naturally, try a CERTIFIED ORGANIC shampoo like Mad About Organics All Natural Dog Puppy Flea & Tick Anti-Itch Shampoo Concentrate (available at Amazon.com).
-Or apply a little Lavender Essential Oil to the back of his neck.
+Or apply a little Lavender Essential Oil to the back of your Morkie’s neck.
 It will work its way through his coat as he moves and shakes himself, killing fleas and their eggs.

 The #1 thing you can do to fight fleas in your home is to vacuum at least once a day if you suspect fleas.
 Empty the bag and take it outside to the garbage.
 (Here’s where a flea collar can come in handy – leave one in the vacuum bag).

 For more natural treatments of fleas and ticks, check my ebook: Ticks on Dogs: Small Dog Nightmare

 It’s available on Amazon and you can read it with the Kindle app, on any device.
 Read more here.

 Can I give my Morkie Tylenol?

 No. Both classes or types of pain-relieving medications –the Acetaminophens and the NSAIDs –are very, very dangerous for dogs.

 Tylenol is part of the Acetaminophen family of drugs, used for pain relief and to reduce fever.
 The other class of drugs are called NSAIDs – Nonsteroidal anti-inflammatory drugs.